-When Friend H expressed judgement at the Jeju Loveland, I immediately defended it.
-I said it was heart-warming that in the face of conservative Asian culture, it was great to have such a forward-thinking park like this one.
+I thought that the Jeju Loveland was heart-warming in the face of conservative Asian culture, it was great to have such a forward-thinking park like this one.
 (Though, I later read that South Korean culture is still very conservative, and this park is quite an anomaly.)

 There are people with the view that sex represents a corruption of modern society.
 Any mention of it, should be behind the four walls of one’s personal abode.
 To speak of it in public, and the speaker is often relegated to the 18 levels of hell in a conservative’s mind – he or she is a pervert, has committed a sinful act and should be looked down upon, and punished.

 But what these group of people fail to realise is that sex is a part of life.
 If done well, tastefully, and perhaps faithfully, it deserves to be celebrated, because it often results in happiness and satisfaction in couples who have been together in the long-term.

 It is my view that the Jeju Loveland presents a great opportunity at sex education, between couples, and even for one’s teenage children.
 Some of the sculptures are simply ludicrous – some dude with a super long anatomies for instance, or orgasmic-looking men and women in gravity defying sex positions.
 It’s a great way to open a topic about sex, without the awkward who-will-make-the-first-move kind of situation.

 Also, kudos to the artists.
 According to the Visit Korea website, the sculptures were done by twenty artists, mainly graduates of top art school Hongik University.
 Well done guys (and girls)!
 The observation of the human body was spot-on.
 The bronze statue in particular, was extremely well-done in my opinion.
 I think that art, no matter how deviant, should capture a feeling, the sense of being in the moment, and I think that statue was quite reflective of that (literally too).